-Tatiany Morales Irizarry, the 2018 Father Ryan High School scholarship recipient, attended Stratford Stem Magnet School.
+Tatiany Morales Irizarry is a member of the Class of 2022 at Father Ryan High School.
+She attended Stratford Stem Magnet School for junior high.
 She is a parishioner of Holy Rosary Catholic Church.
 Tatiany is a member of the Father Ryan High School Marching Band.
 She is also a member of the American Sign Language Club and volunteers to help with Mass at Father Ryan.
 Read more about Tatiany here.

-Mia Picchietti of Pope John Paul II HS is a freshman at JPII and graduate of St. Joseph School.
+Mia Picchietti is a member of the Class of 2024 at Pope John Paul II HS and graduate of St. Joseph School.
 She likes to play tennis, run, listen to music, and learn about different parts of the world.
 She has five older brothers; all of them are over the age of 18.
 She grew up in the suburbs of Chicago, but the family moved to the Nashville area about five years ago.
 She plans to be an environmental engineer.
 "I want to partake in restoring God's creation back to health," she said.

 Naomi Nicole Mejia of St. Cecilia Academy is a member of the Class of 2023 and graduate of St. Henry School and attends Our Lady of Guadalupe Parish with her family.
 Naomi is one of four children.
 During her time as a St. Henry Tiger, she pursued both academic and artistic interests with a quiet determination, as described by her former Religion teacher, Sister Mary Barbara Keiser, O.P.
 She is recognized by multiple members of the St. Henry School community as a positive, hard-working and kind young woman with a pleasant and enjoyable disposition.